The 17th annual School of Education Doctoral Research Conference

 - Social Sciences

-The 16th annual School of Education Doctoral Research Conference brings together doctoral researchers, academics and practitioners to explore key issues and developments in educational research, theory, policy and practice.
-The Conference includes a keynote presentation, an expert panel debate, papers in parallel sessions and a poster exhibition.
+The 17th Annual School of Education Doctoral Research Conference at the University of Birmingham brings together doctoral researchers, academics and practitioners to explore key issues and developments in educational research, policy, theory and practice to include a broad range of research areas, with a focus on equality and identity.
+The Conference includes a keynote presentation, papers in parallel sessions and a poster exhibition.

-This year we are delighted that our keynote speaker will be Dr Jo-Anne Dillabough from the University of Cambridge.
-Her research interests include gender, social justice, youth migration and education.
+This year we are delighted that our keynote speaker will be the distinguished Dr Diane Reay from the University of Cambridge.
+Dr Reay is a sociologist in the area of education.
+Her research interests include sociology of education, education policy, social class, race and ethnicity, and gender.
+T https://www.educ.cam.ac.uk/people/staff/reay/.

 Call for papers